 Check the length of your skirt or dress while sitting to make sure it's not too short.
 For women, a blouse or sweater is appropriate.
 Keep the color and pattern conservative, and avoid overly casual tops, such as graphic T-shirts, crop tops, and tank tops.

 Piercings and Tattoos

-But not so fast, because a Salary.com poll revealed that 76% of respondents think tattoos hurt an applicant’s chances of getting hired.
+A Salary.com poll revealed that 76% of respondents think tattoos hurt an applicant’s chances of getting hired.
 Though our cultural norms have changed, hiring managers may still have an unconscious bias concerning body art.
-So conceal your tattoos and avoid wearing flashy jewelry to the interview.
-After you're hired, you can embrace Walmart’s policies.

 What to Bring to the Interview

 It's a good idea to bring extra copies of your resume (if you need one), a few questions to ask the interviewer, a list of three references, a pad of paper, and a pen to write down important details, such as the interviewer's name and title, or the date and time of your second interview.
 A resume isn’t required for hourly positions.